mhowlett/howlett-kafka-extensions/experiment/UserTable/README.md

 Use compacted topic to back a materialized view of each.

 But also introduce a 'command' topic for each unique key.
-All changes go via the command topics in order to validate.
+All changes go via the command topics in order to validate / provide a fine-grained locking mechanism.

 ```
       id             username           email